kimai/kimai/README.md

 ## Installation

+> **NOTE**
+>
+> sudo -u www-data (a command which grants the "www-data" user temporary administrator/super-user privileges) is intended primarily for server applications.
+If you are installing Kimai 2 on a desktop computer - even for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by subsituting "www-data" in the relevant commands with your username (i.e. sudo -u myusername ...).

 There are [further infos about installation](var/docs/installation.md) if you have to use FTP or want to develop with Kimai.

 If you want to install Kimai 2 in your production environment, then SSH into your server and change to your webserver root.